wavefrontHQ/docs/pages/doc/integrations_log_data.md

 permalink: integrations_log_data.html
 summary: Learn how to send log data to Wavefront.
 ---

-Usually the best way to send metrics to a monitoring system is to use a metrics library.
-However, sometimes you have a legacy system, or a system that is difficult to modify, and you want to garner metrics from log data.
-This article describes two methods for sending log data metrics directly to your Wavefront proxy: Filebeat and TCP.
+Wavefront supports two methods for sending log data metrics to Wavefront proxy: Filebeat and TCP.
 These methods are supported in Wavefront proxy 4.4 and higher.

-Both methods set up metrics harvesting with aggregation, in that time series are held in memory and periodically flushed to Wavefront.
-This allows you to control your points-per-second, and it also allows you to aggregate the same metric across multiple nodes.
-However, this has the limitation that each individual metric must always arrive at the *same* Wavefront proxy.
-If you only use one proxy you don't have to worry about this, but if you have a multi-proxy deployment, the easiest way is to send all of your logs to the same proxy.
-That way each metric only has one possible pool for aggregation.

-Here's a video overview:

-{% include video.html file="uljyt5morx" %}
+## Installing and Configuring a Wavefront Proxy

+The Log Data in-product [integration instructions](integrations.html#in-product-integrations) guides you through installing a Wavefront proxy.
+To access this integration:

+1. Open the Wavefront application UI.
+1. Click **Integrations**.
+1. In the Custom Collector section, click the **Log Data** tile.
+1. Click the **Setup** tab and follow the instructions.

 ## Configuring the Wavefront Proxy to Ingest Log Data